June 23, 2018

 Coming Full Circle & Finishing Residency

-Then a year later I was given the fortunate task to serve as the program’s first Director of Resident Wellness in my final year, whose role would be come the 5th Chief Resident position.
+Then a year later I was given the fortunate task to serve as the program’s first Director of Resident Wellness in my final year, which role would become the fifth Chief Resident position.
 I was also presented the Ramsey Rod Award, the only award bestowed upon 3rd year residents/PGY-3s for “marching to the beat of their own drum.”
 And just like how it was in medical school, last week I was grateful enough to give a small speech about its importance to me at my own residency graduation.

 Again, how life is ironic: Whatever got me almost kicked out of residency would be instrumental in propelling me to become the doctor I was meant to be.